codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/create-app-specs.md

 | `selector.app`            | The pods to select, and MUST be identical to that defined in `rollouts.yaml`, `codefresh-guestbook` in our example.|

 ### View application resources in Codefresh
 Once you create and commit the `rollout` and `service` resources, return to the GitOps Apps dashboard.
-The Current State  to see these resources.
+After selecting the application, the Current State tab displays the application's resources.

-1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps dashboard](https://g.codefresh.io/2.0/applications-dashboard?sort=desc-lastUpdated){:target="\_blank"}.
+1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard?sort=desc-lastUpdated){:target="\_blank"}.
 1. Select the application.
   The Current State tab is now populated with the `rollout` and `service` resources you added.